 Hours: Varies per location, click here for more details

 A collection of Philadelphia’s most historic sites and attractions, including Independence Hall, the Liberty Bell Center, and Old City Hall have reopened to the public with new guidelines in place in the interest of health and safety of all guests and park staff.
-Independence Hall is open from 9 a.m. until 5 p.m. daily, accommodating nine people at a time on a first-come, first-served basis (no tickets are required).
-The Liberty Bell Center is also be open from 9 a.m. until 5 p.m. daily, accommodating up to 20 people at a time.
+Independence Hall is open from 9 a.m. until 5 p.m. daily and requires a free, timed ticket for entry.
+To learn more about acquiring tickets for Independence Hall, click here.
+The Liberty Bell Center is also be open from 9 a.m. until 5 p.m. daily, accommodating up to 20 people at a time with no tickets are required.
 Social distancing is encouraged while inside all buildings and protective barriers have been installed at public contact stations.
 Other sites include Old City Hall, the Portrait Gallery in the Second Bank of the U.S., Merchants’ Exchange Building, and Free Quaker Meeting House.
-To learn more about Independence National Historical Park’s phased reopening, click here.
+To learn more about Independence National Historical Park and to plan your visit, click here.

-Hours: Thursday-Monday, 10 a.m. – 5 p.m.
+Hours: 10 a.m. – 5 p.m. daily

 Once home to Betsy Ross, the seamstress who had reportedly sewn the first American flag, the Betsy Ross House has reopened in Philadelphia’s historic district, allowing visitors to navigate the 18th-century home and workshop.
 To plan your visit, click here.

 Hours: Tuesday-Sunday, 10 a.m. – 4 p.m.

 The site of the First Continental Congress and once home to the First and Second Banks of the United States, historic Carpenters’ Hall has reopened with policies in place to ensure the safety of guests and employees.
-Masks are required for all visitors and staff, high-touch surfaces are regularly disinfected, capacity is limited to ten people at a time (including staff), and a foot pedal installed on the front door aids in hands-free entry into the building, among other health and safety measures.
+Masks are recommended for all visitors and staff, high-touch surfaces are regularly disinfected, capacity is limited to ten people at a time (including staff), and a foot pedal installed on the front door aids in hands-free entry into the building, among other health and safety measures.
 To learn more and plan your visit, click here.

 Hours: Tuesday-Sunday, 10 a.m. – 5 p.m.

-Hours: Friday-Monday, 11 a.m. – 5 p.m.
+Hours: Thursday-Monday, 11 a.m. – 5 p.m.

-Hours: Friday–Sunday, 10 a.m. – 5 p.m. and holiday Mondays
+Hours: 10 a.m. – 5 p.m. daily

 Hours: Tuesday-Friday, 10 a.m. – 4 p.m.; Saturday and Sunday, 12-4 p.m.

-Hours: Friday-Sunday, 10 a.m. – 5 p.m.
+Hours: Thursday-Saturday, 10 a.m. – 5 p.m.

-Hours: Tuesday-Friday, 12-6 p.m.; Saturday and Sunday, 12-5 p.m.
+Hours: Wednesday-Friday, 12-6 p.m.; Saturday and Sunday, 12-5 p.m.

-Hours: Thursday-Monday, 10 a.m. – 5 p.m.
+Hours: 10 a.m. – 5 p.m. daily

 Home to a collection of over 25,000 medical specimens and instruments, the Mütter Museum is once again open to the public.
 Upon their return, visitors can expect a reduced capacity, advanced tickets required, and other safety measures in place throughout the museum.
 To learn about the Mütter’s health and safety protocols and plan your visit, click here.